e-valente/Code2040APIChallenge/README.md

 Code2040APIChallenge
 ======================
-This project hosts sorce codes to solve the Code2040 Challenge.
+This project hosts source codes to solve the Code2040 Challenge.
 For more details, visit http://challenge.code2040.org/

 The stages are in separeted files.
-I solved it using python language but, as described in the specification, you can use any language to solve it.
+I solved it using python language but, as described in the specification, you can use any language.

 Files: